Germany's prettiest cow, Lady Gaga, dies | DW | 06.12.2019

 Born in France, she spent her adult life on a farm in Oldenburg, Lower Saxony.

-Although she started her cow-walk career relatively late, she more than held her own against younger rivals.
-Lady Gaga only lost her title as Germany's Grand Champion dairy cow in March this year.
+Although she started her cow-walk career relatively late, the cow more than held her own against younger rivals and only lost her title as Germany's Grand Champion dairy cow in March this year.

 Lady Gaga had eight calves in total and produced more than 120,000 liters (31,700 gallons) of milk.
 She died peacefully in her stall.